 Booster Heaters: Electric or Gas?

-Last week on The Boiler Room, we talked about using booster heaters for hot HOT water warewasher sanitation vs. chemical sanitation without a booster heater.
+In previous posts on The Boiler Room, we talked about using booster heaters for hot HOT water warewasher sanitation vs. chemical sanitation without a booster heater.

 Do you need a booster heater for your restaurant or other commercial establishment?
 You can read all about it here: To Boost or Not To Boost?
 Now let’s talk electric booster heaters vs. gas booster heaters.
 I’m inclined to suggest you go with a gas booster heater for your restaurant, hotel, or other commercial enterprise.
 Here’s why…